mcarletti/mcarletti.github.io/articles/edgedetection/index.md

 [BACK](https://mcarletti.github.io/)
+*<p align="right">Last update: October 7th, 2018</p>*

 # Edge detection

 Edge detection includes a variety of mathematical methods that aim at identifying points in a digital image at which the image brightness changes sharply or, more formally, has discontinuities.
-The points at which image brightness changes sharply are typically organized into a set of curved line segments termed edges.
+The points at which image brightness changes sharply are typically organized into a set of curved line segments termed *edges*.

 The purpose of detecting sharp changes in image brightness is to capture important events and changes in properties of the world.